Get insights.

 7.2.
 Quick Response

-Quantitative surveys help you get quick responses.
+Quantitative surveys get you quick responses.

 7.3.
 Human Perspective